 Enjoy panoramas of the Blue Ridge rising west from the campground.
 Most campsites have electric and water hookups.
 The bathhouses offer flush toilets, hot showers, and drinking water.
 A beach, boat ramp, dock and fishing pier are on-site.

-Recommended Fall Fun: Head to nearby Ferrum for the Blue Ridge Folklife Festival, held at Ferrum College.
+Recommended Fall Fun: Head to nearby Ferrum for the Blue Ridge Folklife Festival, held at Ferrum College (cancelled in 2020 due to COVID-19).
 Check out the folk music, sit in on a storytelling, enjoy the food and crafts.
 Or go visit nearby Fairy Stone State Park.
 Hiking trails, history and the strange minerals that give the park a name are there to be discovered.

 Nearest Town: South Hill